xapax/security/basics_of_linux.md

 nethogs
 ```

-Or you can use tcpdump
+Or you can use tcpdump, or iptables.

 ### Firewall - Iptables

 Iptables is a firewall tool in linux.
 A firewall is basically a tool that scans incoming and/or outgoing traffic.
 You can add rules to the iptables to filter for certain traffic.

 #### Types of chains

 So you can filter traffic in three different ways **input**, **forward**, and **output**.
 These are called three different chains.

 **INPUT**
 This is for incoming connections.
-If someone wants to ssh into your machien.
+If someone wants to ssh into your machine.
 Or a web-server responds to your request.

 **FORWARD**
 This chain is used for traffic that is not aimed at your machine.
-A router for eample usually just passes information on.
+A router for example usually just passes information on.
 Most connections are just passing through.
 As you can see this will probably not be used so much on your machine, as a normal desktop or a server doesn't router that much traffic.

 **OUTPUT**